Peter Janson-Smith: Gavin Maxwell

 Gavin Maxwell, the Scottish naturalist and explorer, was best known for his book Ring of Bright Water.
 Janson-Smith made more than a passing contribution to the book's development.
 Maxwell was looking for ideas after the success of A Reed Shaken by the Wind, which Janson-Smith had supervised and which won the Heinemann Award in 1957.
 Maxwell's original suggestions involved an expedition to Assam or Siam (Thailand).
 This sounded extravagantly expensive to Janson-Smith, particularly given Maxwell's cavalier approach to money.
 Instead he gently mooted a suggestion, first made by Maxwell's editor at Longman at a meeting with Janson-Smith (where Maxwell was not present) for a book about the otters at Maxwell's remote home opposite the Isle of Skye in the Scottish Highlands.
 Probably to Janson-Smith's surprise, Maxwell had a flash of inspiration, and with unusual speed provided a draft of a short section of Ring of Bright Water within a few days.
 Maxwell, Janson-Smith and Longman immediately realised this would be a bestseller, well before the book was written.
 It sold over 2 million books, and was, at different times, the best selling book in the UK, USA and much of the Commonwealth, and has never been out of print.

 Maxwell was one of Janson-Smith's most demanding and difficult authors, prone to temper tantrums and dramatic financial demands.
 Janson-Smith's calm personality was quite the opposite, yet they were very fond of each other, and Maxwell came to rely on Janson-Smith for emotional support when a series of disasters crashed over the Scottish author.
 He was Maxwell's agent from 1957 until beyond Maxwell's death in 1969 - he was one of the two literary trustees to Maxwell's estate.
 Similar to Fleming, Maxwell was a heavy smoker, drank copiously, and died of lung cancer at 55 years old.

 Other authors

-Janson-Smith also represented Anthony Burgess briefly, including the contract for Clockwork Orange, C. Northcote Parkinson, Alan Williams, the biographers Alan Palmer and Richard Holmes.
+Janson-Smith also represented Anthony Burgess briefly, including the contract for A Clockwork Orange, C. Northcote Parkinson, Alan Williams, the biographers Alan Palmer and Richard Holmes.
 The other estates of authors that he managed included Agatha Christie, A. A. Milne and Georgette Heyer.
 Some of this management came through Janson-Smith's contacts with the Author's Division of the Booker Group.